-The history of Coll is a topic for a specialist and I am not one.
-It would be easy, although impolite, to copy and paste others' work so instead I will point you to some excellent reads where you can browse at your leisure.
+The history and archaeology of Coll are topics for a specialist which, sadly, I am not.
+It would be easy, and improper, to copy and paste others' work so instead I will point you to some excellent material where you can browse at your leisure.

 For a general history lesson, the Coll in Crisis article by Brian Wills-Johnson is a splendid read.
 It is found on the excellent Isle of Coll Genealogy web site which too will provide a lot of detail to the historical facts of ancient happenings.